yashranaway/billingsdk/packages/cli/README.md

 1. Add component templates to `packages/templates/`
 2. Update the registry configuration
-3. Run `@billingsdk/cli build` to generate new registry files
+3. Run `@billingsdk/cli build` from project root to generate new registry files

 ## License